SuperIlu/DOjS/README.md

 ## GRX
 GRX itself is released under **LGPL**, the fonts are under **MIT and other licenses**.
 See *copying.grx* in the grx folder for details.

-## SoundBlaster DMA, FM sound and SoundBlaster detection code
+## SoundBlaster MIDI, DMA, FM sound and SoundBlaster detection code
 This code (modified by me) is (c) bei [Steven Don](http://www.shdon.com/).
-It is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) with kind permission of Steven.
+It is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) with kind permission of Steven. `FM.DAT` is released under [WTFPL](http://www.wtfpl.net/).

+## IPX and dosbuffer sub-system
+This code is taken from the game [Cylindrix](https://www.allegro.cc/depot/Cylindrix) by Hotwarez LLC, Goldtree Enterprises.
+It was [released](https://sourceforge.net/projects/cylindrix/) under GPLv2.

 ## CWSDPMI.EXE
 CWSDPMI(http://sandmann.dotster.com/cwsdpmi/) DPMI host is licensed under GPL.
 The documentation states: